ulule/django-metasettings/README.rst

 We are using `GeoIP`_ which gives you the ability to retrieve the country and then we are linking the country to an existing currency.

-So don't forget to import a fresh GeoIP database and be sure to have **GEOIP_PATH**.
+So don't forget to import a fresh GeoIP database and be sure to have **GEOIP_PATH** in your settings.

 We recommend to use `django-geoip-utils <https://github.com/Gidsy/django-geoip-utils>`_ which provides some helpers to manipulate GeoIP API.